chootka/radical-networks/thomas-levine-hypermediated-conversation-talk-proposal.md

 ## Speaker Bio

 Thomas Levine is a dada artist who really likes to sleep.
-His interest in sleep is largely a rebellion against his upbringing in America that involved many elements of the
+His interests in dada and sleep are largely a rebellion against his upbringing in America that involved many elements of the
 [Protestant work ethic](https://en.wikipedia.org/wiki/Protestant_work_ethic).
 When he isn't sleeping, he often develops experimental lifestyles and